ghorwin/BlockMod/readme.md

 ## Implementation

+Data members/objects refer to each other via pointer links.
+Care has to be taken, when modifying vectors/lists so that the pointer links are updated accordingly.

 Note: when any of the vectors of the network's data structures change, the memory location of these blocks/connectors may become invalid.
 Graphics items still pointing to that memory may cause access violations.
 Thus, any change of network's data structures must yield an update of the respective Graphics items.

 Hence, the scene manager also handles any changes to the underlying data structures and provides functions for adding/removing blocks, connectors, sockets etc.